Location: Hillsborough, CA

 Hillside House

-This family home is embedded in a steep, secluded, north facing hillside with views towards the San Francisco Bay.
-Its elongated plan follows the site’s contours and its broad roof tucks under strict town height limits.
-While the major views are towards the north, the house also looks south into a courtyard that passively collects the sunlight through shaded glass and provides generous cross ventilation and transparency.
+This three-level family home is embedded in a secluded, north facing steep hillside with views towards the San Francisco Bay.
+Its elongated plan follows the site’s contours to minimize excavation, and its broad roof tucks under strict town height limits.
+While the major views from the house are towards the north, the plan also opens south to a courtyard that passively collects sunlight through shaded glass and provides generous cross ventilation and transparency.

-The architecture is sculptural, but every element works overtime to enhance the home’s livability and efficiency.
-A three-story staircase dramatically unites the house, appearing as a powerful sculptural element in the courtyard.
+The architecture feels sculptural, but every element works to enhance the home’s livability and efficiency.
+A three-story staircase dramatically unites the floors and provides as a powerful sculptural element to anchor the courtyard.
 Expansive decks on the north extend the interior space towards the panoramic Bay view.
 An imposing two-story “tower” on the southeast corner of the house contains an office and the master bath, but also frames the entrance while shielding private areas from a neighboring house towards the south.